swahlquist/liligenspark/README.md

 me flesh them out if that's your thing.

 The frontend and backend communicate via the open and completely-undocumented API (sorry).
+By only using the open API, the mobile apps can easily maintain feature parity (and shared codebase) with the web version.

 #### Development Considerations

-CoughDrop supports multiple locales, so when developing anythinng on the frontend, whether in templates or modals and alerts, you will need to use the internationalization libraries in order to support locales.
-You can find examples of these throughought the code, using commands such as `i18n.t('key', "string")` or `{{t "this is some test" key='key'}}`.
+CoughDrop supports multiple locales, so when developing anything on the frontend, whether in templates or modals and alerts, you will need to use the internationalization libraries in order to support locales.
+Do net ever add raw text strings to any user-facing resources, always use the i18n helpers.
+You can find examples of the helpers throughout the code, using commands such as `i18n.t('key', "string")` or `{{t "this is some test" key='key'}}`.
 Instructions for generating and processing string files is located in `/i18n_generator.rb`.
+NOTE: as a standardized convention for the codebase, all user-facing strings should use double-quotes and all other strings should use single quotes.

 #### Backend Setup

-Dev dependencies: ruby, Postgres, Redis, Node, ember-cli
+Dev dependencies: ruby, Postgres, Redis, Node, ember-cli, AWS, Google API, (optionally) ZenDesk

 The backend relies on Redis and Postgres both being installed.
 Both are required in development and production.
 If